Asphalt Application 2021

 Another impact of the project will be on services to your home, including mail, FedEx, or UPS deliveries.
 With access to your streets being blocked, mail and packages will have to be delivered the following day or, if you have a priority need, you should make arrangements to have items left elsewhere.Trash & Recycling Collection: These services may be impacted.
 BCA will work with Republic to collect trash and recycling between 6:00 a.m. and 7:00 a.m. on streets that are impacted on Tuesday and Friday.
 Impacted residents should place toters curbside the night prior to assure prompt collection.
 No bulk item or yards debris will be collected on impacted streets on these days.
 Check the maps to determine if you will be impacted.

 We Need Your Assistance

 There are two primary items where your assistance is needed.
 If applicable, your sprinkler system needs to be turned off on both the day before and the day that your street is scheduled for treatment.
 The rejuvenator cannot be put down on a wet street.
 You can turn your system back on when the roads open to traffic.

 The second item is relevant during the 3-hour period following the application.
 The roads will be “tacky”.
 If a vehicle rides on it and then goes on a concrete curb or driveway, it will leave tracks that are virtually impossible to remove (not to mention what could splash on your car that will also be very hard to remove).
 You will also need to avoid walking on the treated roads and trails, as shoe soles can also track the product onto driveways and/or into your home.

 A Big Thank You

 BCA would like to thank you in advance for your cooperation.
-There will be a slight inconvenience while the seal coat cures, but the effects will last for years.
-Taking actions, such as this, to properly maintain Brambleton, is necessary so that our property values and community remain in a positive position.
+There will be a slight inconvenience while the rejuvenation cures, but the effects will last for years.
+Taking actions such as these to properly maintain Brambleton are necessary to ensure that our property values and community remain in a positive position.